Pre-Intermediate Algebra - A course to teach the basic ideas in theory and

 technology will be used to help illustrate various applications of mathematics,

 including solving equations, graphing equations, trigonometry, elementary

 statistics, and calculus.
+Students will gain experience using technology to present mathematics topics as well as use technology to produce technical mathematics writing.
 Prerequisites: MATH 2215 Calculus I or permission of

 MATH 3053 Discrete Mathematics - Theory and applications of discrete